ElementsProject/lightning/doc/lightning-ping.7.md

 DESCRIPTION
 -----------

 The **ping** command checks if the node with *id* is ready to talk.
+It currently only works for peers we have a channel with.

 It accepts the following parameters:

 - *id*: A string that represents the node id;
 - *len*: A integer that represents the length of the ping (default 128);
 - *pongbytes*: An integer that represents the length of the reply (default 128).
+  A value of 65532 to 65535 means "don't reply".

 EXAMPLE JSON REQUEST
 ------------